Elmseld/budget_calculations/README.md

 Test project to train docker/kubernetes deployments.

-It calculate yearly income taxes for sweds, basic first version don't hold me to the correctness of this numbers. 😅
+It calculate yearly income taxes for sweds, basic first version, don't hold me to the correctness of these numbers. 😅

 To start your Phoenix server: